The Movie

 (BOULDER, COLORADO) Let's check-in with Busker Alley to see what's up.
 The film was announced eighteen months ago but, such is often the case, independent film-making has untold trenches and pitfalls.
 We catch up with Zoobie as he exits through the book store onto Boulder's Pearl Street Mall on a sunny Thursday.

 "It's such a beautiful concept with everything falling into place very nicely.
 The music is coming out better than I could have ever imagined.
-I've finally found some more to add to my stuff so I think we're in the clear.
-It's easy for me because I have fifty or so originals laying around - so it's more of a matter of recording just the right ones."
+I've found some cool stuff to add to mine so I think we're in the clear.
+It's easy for me because I have tons of originals laying around - so it's more of a matter of recording just the right ones."

 "I completed a busker music-video that came out earlier this year called "Road 2 Freedom".
-You can watch it on the Busker Alley website.
-It's appropriate for these global times.
-It's also kind of a preview of the film.
-It seems it takes years to make mere minutes - but the footage came out amazing."
+You can watch it on Busker Alley and it's in the movie.
+It's kind of a travel and performing art film.
+It seems it takes me years to make mere minutes - but, considering the source, the footage came out amazing."

 Busker Alley finding undisclosed detours